San Diego, “America’s finest city,” has some of the best 4th of July events throughout the city and surrounding area.

 Whether you’re looking to spend the day at a nearby theme park or lounging on the beach with a picnic and friends, there are lots of great things to do to choose from during July 4th weekend.

-If you’re looking for things to do in San Diego 4th of July 2016, check out our list of the best local activities and attractions, including…
+If you’re looking for San Diego 4th of July Weekend 2017 ideas, check out some of these local activities and fun things do in San Diego in July, including…

 - Annual “Big Bay Boom” Fireworks Show